That909kk/feweb/api-templates/Service/API-TestCases-Service-Suitable.md

 - **Service Options**: Options are returned with proper display order and choice hierarchy.
 - **Employee Matching**: Suitable employees are filtered by service compatibility, availability, and working zone coverage.
 - **Date Validation**: Booking time must be in ISO 8601 format and in the future.
-- **Geographic Filtering**: Employee matching considers district and city working zones.
+- **Geographic Filtering**: Employee matching considers ward and city working zones.
 - **Response Format**: Consistent response structure with success status, message, and data fields.
 - **Error Handling**: Comprehensive error scenarios with appropriate HTTP status codes and Vietnamese error messages.
 - **Option Types**: Support for RADIO, CHECKBOX, and SELECT option types with multiple choices.